 Security may seem a strange thing to include in a discussion about container lifespan but it’s definitely a factor to be considered right from the outset.

 Shipping containers are used, primarily for storage, in fixed placements or in transport.
 Often, the goods inside are of some value and nefarious types may be inclined to break into them, causing damage to the container itself.

 A solid lockbox is a great deterrent to stop this from happening.
 They can be easily installed on any container door and prevent bolt cutters from reaching into your padlock.
 It’s a really easy step to follow and one that has no negative consequences.

 Last but not least we’ve mentioned things that can damage your container from the outside but you should also think about what can happen from the inside too.

-Moisture build-up from within a container is definitely a cause for concern, especially in climates where humidity is a factor and those where the difference in temperatures between daytime and nighttime are extreme.
+Moisture build-up from within a container is definitely a cause for concern, especially in climates where humidity is a factor and where the difference in temperatures between daytime and nighttime is extreme.
 Moisture from within not only leads to corrosion in the same way it does from the outside but will also potentially damage your goods by mould and mildew.

 Vents and whirlybirds will encourage and regulate the airflow and temperature inside your container.
-Whirlybirds are particularly good at providing an escape route for hot air within, while at the same time bringing cool air in which is exactly what needs to happen to keep it moisture free.
+Whirlybirds are particularly good at providing an escape route for hot air within, while at the same time bringing cool air in which is exactly what needs to happen to keep it moisture-free.